rusq/slackdump/README.rst

 ============
 Purpose: dump slack messages, users and files using browser token and cookie.

+Typical usecase scenarios:

+* You want to archive your private convesations from slack but the administrator does not allow you to install applications.

+* You are allowed to install applications in Slack but don't want to use the "cloud" tools for privacy concerns - god knows what those third party apps are retaining in their "clouds".

-This library is "fit-for-purpose" quality, can't say it's ready for production, as it lacks most of the unit tests, but will do for ad-hoc use.
+The library is "fit-for-purpose" quality and provided AS-IS.
+Can't say it's ready for production, as it lacks most of the unit tests, but will do for ad-hoc use.

 Usage
 =====

-1. Download the ``slackdump`` for your operating system.
+1. Download the archive from the Releases page for your operating system.
 2. Unpack
 3. Run ``slackdump -h`` to see help.